Sebobo/Shel.Neos.Next.Node/Readme.md

 # Neos CMS Ui plugin to quickly create a follow up content element while editing a page

-This plugin allows defining other nodetypes as "next" nodetypes, which can be used to quickly create a follow up content element while editing a page in the Neos CMS backend.
+This plugin allows defining other nodetypes as "next" nodetypes, which can be used to quickly create a follow-up content element while editing a page in the Neos CMS backend.

 ## Installation